michelin/kafkactl/README.md

 ## Get

-This command allows you to consult one or multiple resources.
+The `get` command allows you to retrieve information about one or multiple resources.

 ```console
 Usage: kafkactl get [-hvV] [-n=<optionalNamespace>] [-o=<output>] <resourceType> [<resourceName>]